BitBalloon/homepage/posts/2013-10-29-hosting-for-the-programmable-web.markdown

 ### Introducing BitBalloon

 We're building BitBalloon to change all of that.
-Our goal is to make it as easy as possible to get sites and apps online that leverage API's by including the core utilities of the programmable web, out-of-the-box.
+Our goal is to make it as easy as possible to get sites and apps online that leverage APIs by including the core utilities of the programmable web, out-of-the-box.

 What makes BitBalloon so different from other hosting platforms is that it's "site aware".
 When you drag and drop a site onto BitBalloon, the first thing that happens is that BitBalloon scans all your files to get an understanding of what you're actually hosting.